August 3, 2021

-Tuesday of the Eighteenth Week of Ordinary Time
+Tuesday of the Eighteenth Week in Ordinary Time (Years B&C)

 Peter said to him in reply, “Lord, if it is you, command me to come to you on the water.”
 He said, “Come.”
 Matthew 14:28–29a

 What a wonderful expression of faith!
-St. Peter, caught in stormy conditions on the sea, expressed his complete confidence that if Jesus were to call him out of the boat to walk on water, it would happen.
-Jesus does call him to Himself and St. Peter begins to walk on water.
-Of course we know what happened next.
+Saint Peter, caught in stormy conditions on the sea, expressed his complete confidence that if Jesus were to call him out of the boat to walk on water, it would happen.
+Jesus does call him to Himself, and St. Peter begins to walk on water.
+Of course, we know what happened next.
 Peter was filled with fear and began to sink.
-Fortunately, Jesus caught him and all was well.
+Fortunately, Jesus caught him, and all was well.

 Interestingly, this story reveals much to us about our own lives of faith and much more about the goodness of Jesus.
 So often we begin with a faith in our head and have every intention of living that faith.
 Like Peter, we often make firm resolutions to trust in Jesus and to “walk on water” at His command.
 However, all too often we experience the same thing Peter did.
 We start to live the trust we express in Jesus, only to suddenly waver and give in to fear in the midst of our hardship.
 We begin to sink and have to cry out for help.

 In some ways, the ideal would have been if Peter expressed his faith in Jesus and then walked to Him without faltering.
 But, in other ways, this is the ideal story, in that it reveals the depth of Jesus’ mercy and compassion.
 It reveals that Jesus will catch us and draw us out of our doubts and fears when our faith gives way.
 This story is much more about Jesus’ compassion and the extent of His help than it is about Peter’s lack of faith.